New Artificial Turf Smell and First Cleaning: What to Expect and When to Act

 Practical Tips: How to Care for New Turf Between Professional Visits

 Professional cleaning handles what DIY maintenance cannot, but what you do between visits directly affects how quickly problems develop.
-Here are five evidence-based steps for new turf owners:

-💡 Tip 1: Rinse pet areas immediately after use, do not allow urine to dwell on the surface for more than a few hours in warm weather.
+Tip 1: Rinse pet areas immediately after use.
+Do not allow urine to dwell on the surface for more than a few hours in warm weather.

-💡 Tip 2: Brush the fiber pile weekly with a stiff-bristle broom in the opposite direction to fiber growth.
+Tip 2: Brush the fiber pile weekly with a stiff-bristle broom in the opposite direction to fiber growth.
 This prevents matting and keeps infill evenly distributed.

-💡 Tip 3: Remove solid debris promptly.
+Tip 3: Remove solid debris promptly.
 Leaves, food scraps, and organic waste accelerate bacterial growth when left to decompose in the infill layer.

-💡 Tip 4: Apply TurFresh BioS+ enzyme spray to pet-use zones every 2 to 3 weeks.
+Tip 4: Apply TurFresh BioS+ enzyme spray to pet-use zones every 2 to 3 weeks.
 It is non-toxic, biodegradable, and safe to use immediately around children and pets.

-💡 Tip 5: Avoid rubber-soled shoes with deep treads on new turf during the first few weeks, they accelerate infill compaction faster than bare feet or smooth-soled footwear.
+Tip 5: Avoid rubber-soled shoes with deep treads on new turf during the first few weeks.
+They accelerate infill compaction faster than bare feet or smooth-soled footwear.

 Frequently Asked Questions